ouspg/CloudAndNetworkSecurity/1. Network Security/README.md

 **Screenshot**

+The linux server is automatically running an HTTP nginx service.
+It can be accessed using http://<server_ip_addr> on any web browser.

 ---

 ### **B) Now try running the same command from outside the LAN network?
 Are you able to discover devices inside the internal LAN network?
 Explain your answer**

+You can do this step from your host-machine which has internet access.
+Can it access or discover the LAN network somehow?

+What about the webservice running at http://<server_ip_addr>.
+Can you access it?

 ---